tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * `dimension`: a single dimension or list of dimensions (like 'minecraft:overworld').
 This is required.
 If you don't specify any dimensions then nothing will happen
 * `mindaycount` and `maxdaycount`: the minimum/maximum daycount to allow this rule to work
 * `mindist` and `maxdist`: the minimum/maximum distance to the player for controlling the spawn.
 By default, this is equal to 24/120.
+* `minverticaldist` and `maxverticaldist`: the minimum/maximum vertical distance to the player for controlling the spawn.
 * `minheight` and `maxheight`: the minimum/maximum height of the spawn.
 By default, this is 1/256
 * `norestrictions`: remove the mob specific (usually light related) restrictions on spawning
 * `inliquid`: if true then allow spawning in any liquid (this will ignore the mob specific restrictions it might have on spawning in liquids)